topalovic/.dot/README.md

 ## Cleanup

-To uninstall, just run the unlink script:
+To unlink all dotfiles, run:

 ```sh
 $ .dot/unlink
 ```

-This will clean all recognized dotfile links from `~`.